-Now I’d love to show you a few small changes we made in the Living Room.
+Now I’d love to show you a few minor changes we made in the Living Room.

 You should know by now I love my Felicity slipcovered sofa from Joss and Main, and the best thing about it is that I don’t have to have a monster mommy fit when my kids put their dirty little Summer feet on the couch.
-I only have a itty bitty mommy fit 😉 .
-But it is always good to know I can take off the covers and wash it.
-However, I thought it even more genius to toss on a blanket, because it is a whole lot easier to wash a blanket each week, than a slipcover.
+I only have an itty bitty mommy fit 😉.
+But it is always good to know I can take off the covers and wash them.

-This Sharon Striped Throw from Birch Lane had me in love at first site.
-The linen-like texture is irresistible and you know I love my worn grainsack stripes, which this imitates very well.
+This Sharon Striped Throw from Birch Lane had me in love at first sight.
+The linen-like texture is irresistible and you know I love my worn grain sack stripes, which this imitates very well.

-It does get rustled around with kids, but easy to fix a couple times a day and it is protecting the couch covers like I had hoped.
+It does get rustled around with kids, but easy to fix a couple of times a day and it is protecting the couch covers as I had hoped.

 I love throwing in dried lavender from our backyard here and there.